Information for students, faculty and staff regarding COVID-19. (Updated: 17 June 2020)

 My interest and research focus involves metabolic diseases, nutrition, adipose tissue, and exercise

-Most of my research activities have focused on adipose tissue as an endocrine organ and the consequences of adipose tissue dysfunction for metabolic disease.
+Most of my previous research activities have focused on adipose tissue as an endocrine organ and the consequences of adipose tissue dysfunction for metabolic disease.
 During my PhD period I developed an expertise in fat cell metabolism.
 My doctoral thesis focused on cellular mechanisms for insulin resistance that may be of relevance for type 2 diabetes.
 During my post doc period I studied tissue-specific cortisol metabolism in detail and its role in obesity and metabolic dysregulation.
 Later on, as an independent researcher, I studied adipose tissue inflammation and obesity-related disease (immune response and metabolic regulation are highly integrated).
+Lately, I have been developing a more nutrition-oriented research profile at the Department of Food, Nutrition and Culinary Science.